lmslead/REDAXIS/backend/docs/payslip-storage.md

 ```

 The server resolves the folder from `PAYSLIP_STORAGE_PATH` in `backend/.env`.
 By default it points to `../payslips`, which resolves to the sibling folder shown above when the backend runs from `REDAXIS/backend`.

+## Employment documents

+Offer/appointment/confirmation/relieving/experience letters use the exact same storage root but under the `employee-documents` sub-folder.
+Each upload is compressed (`.pdf.gz`) inside `payslips/employee-documents/<EMPLOYEE_ID>/<docType>/`.
+Set `EMPLOYEE_DOCUMENT_FOLDER` if you need to rename that child folder.

 ## Compression workflow